Biography of Steven C. Bahls

 Prior to joining Augustana College, he was dean at Capital University Law School, the only law school in the nation affiliated with the Evangelical Lutheran Church in America.
 Prior to joining Capital’s law program, he served as associate dean and professor at the University of Montana School of Law.
 From 1979 through 1985, he practiced corporate law with the Milwaukee firm of Frisch, Dudek and Slattery.
 He is a CPA and a lawyer.

 He is active as a leader in his community.
-Since coming to the Quad Cities, he has been chair of the executive board of the Illowa Council of Boy Scouts of America, and completed two terms as president of the board of the Illinois Quad City Chamber of Commerce, in which role he helped lead efforts to create the unified (Illinois and Iowa) Quad City Chamber.
-He also has served on the boards of directors of the Putnam Museum, the local United Way, the Quad City Symphony Orchestra Association and Genesis Health System.
+Since coming to the Quad Cities, he has been chair of the executive board of the Illowa Council of Boy Scouts of America, the board of the Putnam Museum of Natural Science, and completed two terms as president of the board of the Illinois Quad City Chamber of Commerce, in which role he helped lead efforts to create the unified (Illinois and Iowa) Quad City Chamber.
+He is vice chair of the Genesis Health System board, and has served on the boards of directors of the United Way of the Quad Cities, the Quad City Symphony Orchestra Association, and the Quad Cities Cultural Trust.
+He is a tri-chair of Q2030, the regional plan for building the economic and cultural vitality of the Quad Cities as a cool, creative, connected and prosperous community.

-Steve and Jane have three children: Daniel, a Williams College and Boston University Law School graduate, is a lawyer in Massachusetts; Timothy, a graduate of Middlebury College and the University of Wisconsin-Madison Graduate School, is a computer scientist in Wisconsin; and Angela, an Augustana alumna, is a graduate student in communication sciences and disorders at the University of Arizona.
-Steve and Jane also are the proud grandparents of Kirana Wenxin Lynne Bahls, Asha He-ping Bahls and Jivan Ananda Wijaya.
+Steve and Jane have three children: Daniel, a Williams College and Boston University Law School graduate, is a lawyer in Massachusetts; Timothy, a graduate of Middlebury College and the University of Wisconsin-Madison Graduate School, is a computer scientist in Wisconsin; and Angela, an Augustana alumna, is a graduate of the speech language pathology program at the University of Arizona, and is now practicing in Indiana.
+Steve and Jane also are the proud grandparents of five grandchildren.